My Three Suns: Plot

 They decide that crying is the preferable method, but soon realize that Fry is too "macho" to cry properly.
 Needing help, Bender calls Leela on Fry's behalf, but gets an inconclusive response.
 Leela ultimately decides to help Fry in spite of her vow, and fights her way past Trisolian forces to reach the palace.
 Bender notices what is happening and lies to Fry by telling him that Leela is dead.
 This saddens Fry, and he begins crying.
-When Leela arrives, she begins beating Fry, causing him to weep in pain, gradually extracting the emperor.
+When Leela arrives, Fry tells Leela that he does need her help, and she begins beating Fry, causing him to weep in pain, crying out the emperor.
 Fry takes this as a sign that Leela still cares for him, and thanks her.
 The crew members take turns beating Fry until the emperor is out, who beats Fry, as well, while thanking him.
 With the emperor safely outside Fry's body, the crew is allowed to leave, while the emperor beats Fry with a chair.

 Broadcast and reception

 In its initial airing, the episode received a Nielsen rating of 5.8/10, placing it 72nd among primetime shows for the week of May 3–9, 1999.

 The A.V.
-Club gave the episode a B+.
+Club gave the episode a B+, calling it "a fun episode that shows Fry at his best and worst."